Dogs pant. Cats don't. Or do they?

 It might also be possible that your cat is panting or has difficulty breathing because of a feline upper respiratory infection (URI).
 This infection is inflicted by bacterial agents, whereas its common symptoms are sneezing, conjunctivitis, and nasal congestion.

 Yet, as specified by VCA Hospitals, in severe cases of respiratory infection, felines can experience difficulty breathing.
 If your cat shows difficulty breathing and one of the mentioned symptoms, call your vet immediately.

 Note that some other heavy breathing causes in cats include pneumonia, tumors, infections, and bleeding.
 Some cats can suffer breathing effects due to heartworm disease.

 Allergic reactions, particularly anaphylactic ones, are also to blame for some breathing problems.
 Since it's generally complicated to diagnose these causes on your own, heading straight to a qualified veterinarian is a must.
 To rule out any immediate and pressing dangers to your cat's wellbeing, any breathing problems should be assessed by a vet as soon as possible.

 Treating and Preventing Heavy Breathing in Cats

-Be sure to have her evaluated by a veterinarian regularly, at least once a year, and to keep her heartworm, flea, and tick prescriptions current.
+Be sure to have your cat evaluated by a veterinarian at least once a year, and keep the heartworm, flea, and tick prescriptions current.
 Knowing your cat's normal behavior is the first step in identifying when something is out-of-whack.
-Remember you're always your cat's first line of defense.
+Remember, you're always your cat's first line of defense.